ENHANCE-PET/MOOSE/README.md

 ## ⚙️ Installation

+We offer two flavors of installation: (1) Installing in your local machine and (2) Installing in your shared server (e.g. DGX) via docker.
+I personally recommend the docker as you have a fully functional, ready-to-go solution.
+But honestly, depends on what you like!

+### 🖥️ Local machine

+*Include `sudo` as shown below, in case you don't have write access.
+If you use `sudo`, make sure you type `sudo su` before you run `moose`, check [usage](https://github.com/QIMP-Team/MOOSE#-usage)!*

-### ‼️ ⚠️ NOTE: For people who already have the alpha version of moose in their servers
+#### ⚠️ NOTE: For people who already have the alpha version of moose in their machines

 If you have already installed `moose` before.
 You need to uninstall `moose` before installing the current version.
-This can be easily done by using the command below
+This can be easily done by using the command below.

-#### Step: 1
+##### Step: 1

 ```bash
 sudo git config --global url."https://".insteadOf git://